richard512/Craigslist-Apartments/README.md

 	python scrape.py

 Then it'll pound craigslist with a few thousand HTTP requests...
+So don't run this script.

 A few minutes later (if it didn't break) it'll spit out a csv file. craigslist_data.csv

 	python analyze.py